over404/rick-et-mortyr/README.md

 ![About](https://i.postimg.cc/Z5hkxPqc/Capture.png)

-3) After extracting the folder on the desktop,

-4) Check if you have [Nodejs](https://www.nodejs.org) on your computer, if you don't, install the program.
+3) Check if you have [Nodejs](https://www.nodejs.org) on your computer, if you don't, install the program.

+4) Open the folder, and run install packages.

+5) Then open config.js and put your Discord token and the prefix of your choice.

+6) Open start.bat